 Since many people move after they retire, most states will reciprocate.
 Reciprocity means not only are your benefits portable wherever you may move to the additional dollar-for-dollar asset protection of the partnership program will also be honored in most states.

-Perhaps the Biggest Secret in Retirement Planning
+Biggest Secret in Retirement Planning